 Fax : 0141-2795488, 0141-2795489

 e-mail : firstname.lastname@example.org

-The Region was set up initially as North Western Region during 1988 when it was carved out of Northern Region.
-It was housed in rented accommodations till recently and in 2004 a new office-laboratory building has been completed.
-The Region has residential quarters catering to the requirements of officers and staff.
+The Region was set up initially as North Western Region in 1988 with headquarters at Jaipur, Rajasthan, when it was originally carved out of Northern Region.
+It was later re-designated as Western Region.
+Presently, the Region has its own office-cum-laboratory complex and residential quarters at Jaipur, catering to the requirements of officers and staff.

 Broad Geological features

 The following are the broad geological domains in which activities of Western Region are focussed.

 The Banded Gneissic Complex (BGC) with enclaves of amphibolites and intrusive granitoids such as Untala Granite, Gingla Granite, Berach Granite, etc form the basement for Aravalli and other younger meta-sediments.